 The boiling points of alcohols of equal molecular weights are much higher than those of alkanes.
 Ethanol, for example, has a boiling point of 78 °C (173 °F) with a molecular weight (MW) of 46, while propane (MW 44) has a boiling point of −42 °C (−44 °F).
 Such a large difference in boiling points means that ethanol molecules are much more highly attracted to each other than propane molecules are.
 The ability of ethanol and other alcohols to form intermolecular hydrogen bonds results in much of this disparity.
 (For a discussion of hydrogen bonding, see chemical bonding: Intermolecular forces.)

-Question 1: Which Alcohol is Used in Sanitisers?
+1. Which Alcohol is used in sanitizers?

-Answer: Findings from studies have shown that the disinfection of isopropyl alcohol was more effective than that of ethanol.
+Findings from studies have shown that the disinfection of isopropyl alcohol was more effective than that of ethanol.
 Since ethanol requires more time and complex procedures to act, it should be easier to use disinfectants that act faster and simpler, such as isopropyl alcohol.

-Answer: By the Arrhenius concept of acid and base, when dissolved in water, alcohol is neither acidic nor basic, as it neither produces H+ nor OH- in the solution.
+By the Arrhenius concept of acid and base, when dissolved in water, alcohol is neither acidic nor basic, as it neither produces H+ nor OH- in the solution.
 Generally, they are weak acids.
 Brønsted acids with pKa values normally in the range of 15-20 are very weak alcohols.